-Professor Colley also writes occasionally for the London Guardian, the Times Literary Supplement, and the New York Review of Books.
-In 1999 she delivered the Prime Minister’s Millennium Lecture at 10 Downing Street.
-Among other scholarly and public lectures, she has delivered the Trevelyan Lectures at Cambridge University (1997), the Wiles Lectures at Queen’s University, Belfast (1997), a Ford and the Bateman Lectures at Oxford (1999 and 2003), the Nehru Memorial Lecture at the London School of Economics (2003), the Lewis Walpole Memorial Lecture at Yale (2000), the Carnochan Lecture at Stanford (1998), the President's Lecture at Princeton University in 2007, and the Robb Lectures at the University of Auckland in New Zealand in 2015.
-In 2016, she was interviewed by the British Academy about her career and current work.
+In 1999, Colley delivered the Prime Minister’s Millennium Lecture at 10 Downing Street.
+Among other scholarly and public lectures, she has delivered the Trevelyan Lectures at Cambridge University, the Wiles Lectures at Queen’s University, Belfast, Ford and Bateman Lectures at Oxford, the Nehru Memorial Lecture at the London School of Economics, the Lewis Walpole Memorial Lecture at Yale, the Carnochan Lecture at Stanford, the President's Lecture at Princeton University in 2007, and the Robb Lectures at the University of Auckland in New Zealand in 2015.

-In 1999 she was elected a Fellow of the British Academy.
-She is also a Fellow of the Royal Society of Literature and of the Academia Europaea.
+In 1999, Colley was elected a Fellow of the British Academy.
+She is also a Fellow of the Royal Society of Literature and the Academia Europaea, and a non-resident Permanent Fellow in history at the Swedish Collegium of Advanced Study.
 In 2009, she was awarded a C.B.E.
-She holds honorary degrees from the Universities of Bristol, East Anglia, Essex, Hull and Southbank.
+In 2022, Colley received the Order of the British Empire: DBE (Dame of the Order of the British Empire) as part of her majesty, Queen Elizabeth II's, platinum jubilee birthday honours.
+She holds seven honorary degrees.
 Professor Colley joined Princeton University’s History Department in 2003.

 M.A. and Ph.D., Cambridge University

 - Christienna D. Fryar

 - Caitlin Harvey